fastepic/nettrader/README.md

 It helps use bridge between EPIC CASH blockchain and Stellar network.
 The bridge is 1:1 in both directions and no fees in this moment.
 Stellar network has very fast transactions ( about 5 seconds ) and is very, very cheap.

+Please only send whole numbers (1 2 3 44 345 9999) from epic cash to Stellar.
+The decimal point is removed.

 You can use EPIC CASH Stellar bridge direct:

 moving from EPIC CASH to EPIC on Stellar - is simple.